Prebid Server - Adding a Module

 All Processed Bid Responses All bids are back and PBS-core bid validations are done. auction, amp, video Creative validation, advanced bid validations.

-Auction Response Last step before the response goes back to the client auction, amp, video Inject ad server targeting, alternate auction winner logic
+Auction Response Last chance to modify the bid auction response auction, amp, video Inject ad server targeting, alternate auction winner logic

 3. Figure Out Which Stages You’re Going to Hook Into